Hear That Whistle Blow VI - There's No Place Like Home

 Sunflowers and Music

 Now Katie went the house over and she so loved it!
 All the floors were beautiful wood.
 Her grandmother had windows all across her bedroom looking out to her garden and that was just off the big living room.
-In summertime there would be huge sunflower seeds blocking out the sun
+In the summertime, there would be huge sunflower seeds blocking out the sun

-Her bedroom furniture was big too and such a pretty wood like all the other.
+Her bedroom furniture was big too and such pretty wood like all the other.
 She had a trunk that matched it that she said one day she would give to Katie.
 She let Katie open it and look in but she could not go through it and unfold any of the beautiful things or take them out.

 On the far end where the kitchen used to be Katie would be sleeping.
 There was a well outside that room that at one time had been used.
 Katie’s mother said a ghost had been seen there.
 It was a woman and her mom loved telling that story.
 Katie did not believe in ghosts, though.
 She had never seen one nor had she looked for one, so it didn’t scare her at all.